JamalJones1988/Jamal-Security-Home-Lab/01-active-directory-lab/README.md

 Users were added to their respective department groups.
 During this process I caught a privilege creep error — a user was accidentally added to a second department group.
 This was identified during a group membership audit and corrected immediately.
 This is a realistic scenario: unauthorized group membership is a common finding in enterprise AD audits and a potential attacker persistence mechanism.

 ### Admin Accounts
-Created a dedicated admin account and added it to the **Domain Admins** built-in group, following the principle of least privilege — admin accounts are kept separate from day-to-day user accounts.
+Created a dedicated admin account (admin.smith) and added it to the **Domain Admins** built-in group, following the principle of least privilege — admin accounts are kept separate from day-to-day user accounts.

 ### Group Policy Objects
 Configured four GPOs linked to the domain: